 The day long workshop was orchestrated and outputted in a report, it was circulated to all who attended for approval and the real journey then began.
 From registering the CIC at Companies House to tax and VAT registration, opening bank accounts and preparing bids, it has been full steam ahead since then.

 I strongly believe that this grass roots, bottom-up approach is vital to a successful fishing organisation, but I fully understand that this may be a daunting task for fishermen sat around the coast to get off the ground.
 This was a steep learning curve for me and the fishermen.
 None of us had set up a CIC or used FASS for this type of project before, even opening bank accounts for a CIC is not as simple as you may think!
-So we want to share all our documents, from the workshop agenda and output report through to the details of our FASS bid so that others can literally cut and paste the things they like and want to do and not have to go through the hard yards we did.
+So we want to share all our documents, from the workshop agenda and output report so that others can literally cut and paste the things they like and want to do and not have to go through the hard yards we did.
 This cooperative and collaborative working across the small-scale fleet around our coasts is more important now than ever and for anyone who knows our fishermen, you will not be surprised that they are eager to help others where possible to do the same.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.